Boot care Guide

 Occasionally you might notice a white, powdery 'bloom' on the boots.
 This is perfectly normal, caused by insoluble particles that have risen to the surface – a characteristic of a premium product made from high-grade rubber – and will not compromise the durability or performance of your boots.

-• Clean your boots with nothing more than water and a brush.
+• Clean your boots with nothing more than water and a brush — use a small amount of soap for more stubborn residue.

 • Let your boots air dry.